shuoYan97/LMR-Bench/README.md

 │       ├── Dockerfile                # Docker ENV for reproducibility.
 We've built and pushed Docker Images for each project to DOCKER HUB for faster evaluation.
 │       └── golden_files/
 │           └── ...                   # Reference solutions or golden outputs
+│
-├── evaluation/                       # Python modules for main evaluation logic │   ├── ...
+├── evaluation/                       # Evaluation
+│   ├── ...
-├── generation/                       # Code for code generation/inference (e.g., noagent & necessary scripts for OpenHands)
+├── generation/                       # Generation/inference (noagent & necessary scripts for OpenHands)
 │   ├── NoAgent/
 │   └── OpenHands/
 ├── results/